bus-api-provider-events — Bus Events API provider

 --ttl 1h > ./local/events.token

-Production deployments should use the normal auth or service-token flow and grant domain scopes such as llm:proxy, container:run, or billing:read instead of broad event scopes whenever the event namespace is protected.
+Production deployments should use the normal auth or service-token flow and grant resources such as llm:proxy, container:run, or billing:read instead of broad event resources whenever the event namespace is protected.

-The account is derived from JWT sub.
-Callers do not provide account IDs for authorization.
+The owner identity is derived from JWT sub.
+Callers do not provide identity IDs for authorization.

 Unprotected event names require events:send to publish and events:listen to stream.

-The provider stamps the event account from the JWT.
-Caller-supplied account metadata is not trusted for authorization.
-Streams only return events the token is allowed to receive, and user tokens cannot subscribe to unrelated accounts.
+The provider stamps the event owner as identity_id from the JWT.
+Caller-supplied identity metadata is not trusted for authorization.
+Streams only return events the token is allowed to receive, and user tokens cannot subscribe to unrelated identities.

 The internal event backend is selectable. memory is non-durable and intended for local development.
 Redis is available through Redis Streams with atomic XADD operations.
 PostgreSQL is available as a disposable durable event log that creates its minimal tables at startup.
-These backends plug in behind the same event bus boundary, so functional providers and HTTP controllers do not change when the backend changes.
+These backends plug in behind the same event bus boundary, so provider workers and HTTP handlers keep the same public behavior when the backend changes.

 POST /api/v1/events